martinsbriedis/StuVulWebsite2020/content/members/felix_liechti/_index.md

 ---
 # Display name
-name: Silke Bauer
+name: Felix Liechti

 # Username (this should match the folder name)
 authors:
-- admin
+- felix_liechti

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Senior Researcher
+role: Department Head

 # Organizations/Affiliations
 organizations: